 I wasn’t familiar with Richard Misiano-Genovese, so thank you for mentioning him.
 I’m not sure there is a direct connection between my décollage photographs and my music, at least not a conscious one.
 However, I did use such a photograph for cover of my recent CD, so there’s obviously some type of connection in my mind.
 What attracts me to those scenes that I document and frame as though they were actual artworks, is the variety of textures that emerge through both accumulation, as well as natural weathering and decay.
 Such a scene, when it’s particularly interesting, is the result of many unrelated, often incidental, actions over a lengthy period of time, resulting in a richly inscribed site with many layers of meaning and association.
 These photographs are as much archeological as they are artistic, and I suppose this can describe some of my music.
 If any of the pieces on Electroacoustic Works echo the cover art, it would be Periodicity Piece #6.
 Like the image, it has many layers of signification, and most of the ingredients are ostensibly unrelated or incidental.
 What any of this says in a political sense, I couldn’t say for sure, though I do believe that all choices are in some way political.

-Just to clarify, my history with the hammer dulcimer goes back to the 1970s.
+My history with the hammer dulcimer goes back to the 1970s.
 I came to own my own sometime in the 80s, but it was during my time studying at Mills College in the mid 90s that I formally adopted it as my primary performing instrument.
 So yes, I do have quite a bond with it, though I don’t consider it an inseparable part of my musical practice.
 I like to think that the hammer dulcimer chose me, and given my particular skill set, I think it chose well!
 I’ve always had a strong rhythmic sense, and I grew playing a lot of piano and drums, so the hammer dulcimer, which is essentially half piano and half drums, suits me perfectly.
 It’s also very portable, which makes it a good gigging instrument, relative to a piano or a drum set.
 It is also somewhat of an outsider instrument, in most of the places it is found, and that seems appropriate to the kind of music I make with it.
 Sometimes I find it limiting, and I am not always comfortable being identified as a “hammer dulcimer player” given that I play other instruments and generally have a much broader musical practice, but for the most part, it’s a good relationship.

 How does that 100-foot yacht sound to you these days?
 The Washington Post’s Spotlight write-up about your band 9353, a group which was active during the mid-1980’s, describes a collective goal among the group of self-sufficiency, i.e. independence from the whims and wiles of any entity beyond itself.
 The band was very clear that it was not interested in kneeling to corporate institutions: the goal never included jet-setting after procuring a cover of Rolling Stone.
 And yet, the virtues of the fringe artist have limits, too.
 How has it been treading a wayward path past the bazaar of pop culture?
 What are the challenges, as a composer, of navigating a career in contrast to the reigning status quo?
 Have you ever felt the pressure to gentrify your music, or to market yourself differently?